jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/DEMO_GUIDE.md

 3. Uncomment Assignment 4 in `main.tf` and `outputs.tf`

 ### What It Does
+Reads a comma-separated list of ports and automatically builds structured security group rules and a readable string summary:
 - Input: "80,443,8080,3306"
-- Creates security group rules for each port
-- Output format: "port-80-port-443-port-8080-port-3306"
+- Example summary output: "port-80-port-443-port-8080-port-3306"

 ### Demo Steps